It’s a view across Burbage, southwest of Buxton. It’s just possible to make out Buxton’s famous dome in the far distance.

 Above.
 This 1912 map (click to expand) shows the Bunsal Incline on the old Cromford & High Peak Railway line, and the small reservoirs used to feed the steam-powered pulleys which hauled the trains up and down the steep slope.
 Today the incline forms the main entrance into the Goyt Valley.

 Above: The Bunsal Incline after the track had been removed, but before it was tarmacked (click to enlarge).
-The bridge in the distance has since been torn down, but it’s still possible to see the supports.

 Below: Another photo of the incline before it was tarmacked, looking up the slope.
 The area on the left is a small carpark today.